zafreeneshika/zafreeneshika/README.md

 ### Computer have lots of memory but no imagination 🤔
-- 🌱 I’m currently learning Pythone programming,Graphics Design & WordPress Development.
+- 🌱 I’m currently learning Python programming,Graphics Design & WordPress Development.
+- 🔭 I’m currently working on Flutter
 - 📫 How to reach me tabassum15-4701@diu.edu.bd
+- 😄 Pronouns she/her
 <!--
 **zafreeneshika/zafreeneshika** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.